staccDOTsol/mpl-hybrid-404-ui-template-nextjs-tailwind-shadcn/README.md

 NEXT_PUBLIC_RPC="https://myrpc.com/?api-key="
 ```

+### Image Replacement

+In `src/assets/images/` there are two images to replace:

+- collectionImage.jpg
+- token.jpg

+Both of these images are used to save fetching the collection and token Metadata just to access the image uri.

 ## Escrow Management

 You can manage your escrow by visiting the `/escrow` address which will load up the escrow management page where you can